YanPhoenixLiu/yanphoenixliu.github.io/_pages/projects.md

 Collaborator
 ===
 1. National Natural Science Foundation of China.
 No. U20B2011.
-The multi-physics coupled mechanism for the material - thermal hydraulics - neutronics behaviors of CURD layers.
+The multi-physics coupled mechanism for the material - thermal hydraulics - neutronics behaviors of CRUD layers.
 Project period: 2021.01-2024.12.
 2. National Natural Science Foundation of China.
 No. 12427811.
 Multi-physics coupled hardware-in-the-loop device for the corrosion-related unidentified deposit in PWR cores.
 Project period: 2025.01-2029.12.